wordwarrior01/MultiFileReader/Projects/MultiFileReader/README.md

 Linux

-Python should be pre-installed with any distribution like Ubuntu For pytest you need to install pip and then do pip install pytest
+Python comes installed by default with any linux distribution like Ubuntu.

+### Php

+Linux

+Php 7.0 CLI - available in all the distributions, Use the following command sudo apt-get install php7.0

+XML Module - Since PHP 7 is not in the official Ubuntu PPAs, installed it through Ondřej Surý's PPA (sudo add-apt-repository ppa:ondrej/php).
+Uncomment "extension=php_xmlrpc.dll" in /etc/php/7.0/fpm/php.ini
+and install php7.0-xml -> sudo apt-get install php7.0-xml
+followed by restarting PHP -> sudo service php7.0-fpm restart